-Term 3 – 2018 Religious Diversity classes (Selected Topics) begin the first few days of August 2018.
+Term 4 – 2018 Religious Diversity classes (Selected Topics, Part 2) begin the week of Monday 15 October 2018.
 Registration is now open.
 Registration and payment for all RDC classes can be made directly on our website using your credit card, debit card, or PayPal account.
 More information on the Religious Diversity Classes for 2018 can be found on our ‘Courses’ ➔ ‘Classes’ link above, or click here for more information and to register and pay.

 14 May 2018: Ramadan Advisory:

 RAMADAN: A Month for Spiritual Reflection

 RAMADAN is the 9th month of the Islamic lunar calendar and is observed by Muslims worldwide as a month of daily fasting from sunrise to sunset to commemorate the first revelation of the Qur’ān to the Prophet Muhammad.
 This annual observance is one of the Five Pillars of Islam.
 The appearance of the Ramadan crescent moon will be a much anticipated event as moon-sighters begin to gather at sunset on Wednesday 16th May.
 Depending on when the first glimpse of the crescent moon appears, Ramadan will begin on either Thursday 17th or Friday 18th May.

 Ramadan is a month of spiritual renewal and individual transformation, which adherents strive to maintain throughout the year; an annual refresher in self-restraint and discipline, strengthening relationships through fostering one’s personal relationship with the Divine.
 During Ramadan, Muslims reset their priorities and reflect on the Qur’ānic question: “Where, then, are you going?”.
 It is a time to review one’s direction in life in a state of self-discipline, inward calm and clarity, and heightened mindfulness of God—as well as in selfless dedication to others.